selwynpolit/d9book/book/dtt.md

     <env name="BROWSERTEST_OUTPUT_DIRECTORY" value="/var/www/html/simpletest/browser_output"/>
 ```

-Refer to
-<https://mglaman.dev/blog/running-drupals-phpunit-test-suites-ddev> for more info on using ddev describe to get suitable values for those variables
+Refer to [Matt Glaman's blog post](https://mglaman.dev/blog/running-drupals-phpunit-test-suites-ddev) for more info on using `ddev describe` to get suitable values for those variables.

 From `web/core/tests/README.md`:

-Copy the core/phpunit.xml.dist file to phpunit.xml, and place it somewhere convenient (inside the core directory may not be the best spot, since that directory may be managed by Composer or Git).
+Copy the `core/phpunit.xml.dist` file to `phpunit.xml`, and place it somewhere convenient (inside the core directory may not be the best spot, since that directory may be managed by Composer or Git).
 You can use the -c option on the command line to tell PHPUnit where this file is (use the full path).

 Settings to change in this file:

 - `SIMPLETEST_BASE_URL`: The URL of your site

 - `SIMPLETEST_DB`: The URL of your Drupal database

 - The` bootstrap attribute` of the top-level phpunit tag, to take into account the location of the file

--   `BROWSERTEST_OUTPUT_DIRECTORY`: Set to
-    sites/simpletest/browser_output; you will also want to uncomment the
-    printerClass attribute of the top-level phpunit tag.
+- `BROWSERTEST_OUTPUT_DIRECTORY`: Set to `sites/simpletest/browser_output;` you will also want to uncomment the `printerClass` attribute of the top-level phpunit tag.

 ## Running PHPUnit tests in the DDEV container

-This will run the unit tests included with the action module
+To run the unit tests included with the action module use:

 ```
 $ ddev ssh